warp-id/solana-trading-bot/README.md

   - USE_SNIPE_LIST (buy only tokens listed in snipe-list.txt)
   - SNIPE_LIST_REFRESH_INTERVAL (how often snipe list should be refreshed in milliseconds)
   - CHECK_IF_MINT_IS_RENOUNCED (script will buy only if mint is renounced)
+  - MIN_POOL_SIZE (script will buy only if pool size is greater than specified amount)
+    - set to 0 to disable pool size check
 - Install dependencies by typing: `npm install`
 - Run the script by typing: `npm run buy` in terminal